pisayacademicsassociation/java-guide/guide/2/classes-extension.md

 ```
 A method declaration requires a return type, name, a pair of parentheses `()` and braces `{}`.

-More generally, method declarations have six components, in order:
+More specifically, method declarations have five components, in order:
 - Access modifiers — such as `public` and `private`, which is discussed in a later section, over [here](../2/oop.html#access-modifiers).
 - The return type — the data type of the value this method will return, or `void` if none.
 - The method name — the method name, following variable naming rules.
 - The parameter list in paranthesis — a comma seperated list of method parameters, preceded by their data types, all enclosed by parentheses `()`.
 If there are no parameters, empty parentheses must be used instead.
-- An exception list — the list of errors this method may return, which would be discussed later (or never, I don't know what's in the rest of Q2, Q3 and Q4).
 - The method body, enclosed between braces — the method's code, including the declaration of local variables, goes inside the braces.

 From our example above, we can slice this function into it's corresponding parts: